skarlekar/smart-quora/README.md

 ```
 composer network install -a hello-bna@0.0.1.bna -c PeerAdmin@hlfv1
 ```
 5. Create a business network admin card named *admin@hello-bna* by providing the *PeerAdmin@hlfv1* card and password *adminpw* to start version 0.0.1 of the app.
-This will also create the admin@gra-bna.card in the current directory.
+This will also create the admin@hello-bna.card in the current directory.
 ```
 composer network start  -A admin -S adminpw -c PeerAdmin@hlfv1 -n hello-bna -V 0.0.1
 ```